isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-20-post-White Mulberry.md

 <section>
 	<h4>Harvesting:</h4>
-<p>Plants can be harvested for leaves at any time.
-Regular harvesting will encourage bushier growth and will keep the plant at a manageable height. </p>
+	<p>Young leaves can be harvested at any time.</p>
-<p>Mature, black fruits can be harvested for seeds.
-Sow seeds from ripe fruit immediately after harvesting as they tend to rot quickly.</p>
+	<p>Ripe fruits are pink, dark purple or white, depending on the variety.
+Ripe fruits should be harvested for immediate consumption.</p>
 	<br>
 </section>